TwistingTwists/obsidian-tools/product image support.md

 	  update this
 	  ```
-- hydrate button disabled untilt he product iamge is uploaded
+- hydrate button disabled untilt he product image is uploaded
 - regenerate first frame -- fix that to regenerate with the PRODUCT IMAGE
-- if hydration fails for one image --  collect that error and return back as a part of api response
+- if hydration fails for one image
+	- [ ]  collect that error and return back as a part of api response
+	- [ ] retry for the hydrate part
 - coin comparison asset possible? -- for the sizing issue in the template
-- Regenerate frame disable
+-
-- retry for the hydrate part
 - does hydrate part and the 'generate first frame' share same method implemented???
 - [x] why is the model gemini 2.5 pro being used on prod?? -- we are using constant , so should not be happening
+- [ ] new experiemtns
+	- [ ] kling o1 - image edit -  first frame gen model
+		- [ ] api integration fal
+		- [ ] ugc_dashboard integration
+	- [ ] kling 2.6 - video generation model
+		- [ ] api integration fal
+- [ ] SCENE DEPENDENCY DIAGRAMS
-- [ ] kling o1 -- for first frame generation -- choose the model from the dropdown -- and pass that to the
+	- [ ] for first frame generation -- choose the model from the dropdown -- and pass that to the
-- [ ] scene system prompt -- remove dialogue part that user is speaking
+- [ ] scene system prompt -- remove dialogue part that user is speaking-- for the user not speaking and background tasks.
+ - [ ] sceneflow update to 0.2.4
+ - [ ]

 ----